Dogtor J.s Recommended

 11) Flint River Ranch- Trout And Sweet Potato

-12) Hill's Science Diet potato-based foods (New!)
+12) Hill's Science Diet potato-based foods (Not their standard diets with corn.
+I'm sorry

 13) IVD/Royal Canin- L.I.D.s (potato-based diets)